30 Incredible Things to Do in Taitung, Southeastern Taiwan

 In Yanping township north of Taitung city, near Luye, the Bunun Leisure Farm (布農部落休閒農場) is a leisure farm run by members of the Bunun aboriginal tribe.

 This attraction is definitely off-the-beaten-track for international travelers.
 They offer free pick-up from Luye train station, but communication could be difficult.
+You can book the entrance, meal, and activities here.

 Cycling in Guanshan